littl3birdy/lab-01/README.md

 This was an assignment in my intermediate JS course.
 We learned the basics of SMACSS styling principles with CSS.

-## feature tasks: (Quoted directly from CodeFellows 301 lab-01 assignment requirements)
+## Feature Tasks: (Quoted directly from CodeFellows 301 lab-01 assignment requirements)

 -Use SMACSS-style modularity to organize your CSS.